tokio-rs/website/content/tokio/tutorial/channels.md

 Unlike `mpsc`, no capacity is specified as the capacity is always one.
 Additionally, neither handle can be cloned.

-To receive responses from the manager task, before sending a command, an `oneshot` channel is created.
+To receive responses from the manager task, before sending a command, a `oneshot` channel is created.
 The `Sender` half of the channel is included in the command to the manager task.
 The receive half is used to receive the response.